 })();

-When an error occurs in the executor, the repeater is stopped and the final iteration rejects with the error.
-Because errors thrown by the executor are usually indicative of programmer error, they take precedence over all other errors passed to the repeater.
+When the executor throws, the repeater stops and the final iteration rejects with the error.
+Because executor errors usually signal a bug, they take precedence over all other errors passed to the repeater.

 4. Calling the throw method